Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Methodology

 \subsubsection{Voxel Map Construction}

 \

-To achieve voxel map construction from coarse-to-fine, we build an adaptive voxel map organized by a Hash table and an octree for each Hash entry (see Algorithm \ref{alg:voxel construction}).
+To achieve voxel map construction in a coarse-to-fine manner, we build an adaptive voxel map organized by a Hash table and an octree for each Hash entry.
 More specifically, we first cut the space (in the global world frame) into voxels, each with the size of the coarse map resolution.
-Then, for the first LiDAR frame, which defines the world frame, the contained points are distributed into voxels.
-Voxels populated with points are indexed into a Hash table (Line 1 $\sim$ Line 7).
-Then, for each populated voxel (Line 8), if all the contained points lie on a plane (the minimum eigenvalue of the point covariance matrix is less than a specified threshold), we will store the plane points and calculate the plane parameters $(\mathbf n, \mathbf q)$ as in (\ref{nq_func}) and their uncertainty $\boldsymbol{\Sigma}_{\mathbf n, \mathbf q}$ as in (\ref{eq:plane uncertainty model}) (Line 9 $\sim$ Line 15); otherwise, the current voxel will break into eight octants and repeat plane checking and voxel cutting in each one until reaching the maximum number of layers (Line 17$\sim$ Line 18).
-More detailed processes can be seen in Algorithm \ref{alg:voxel construction}.
-As can be seen, the voxel map has voxels of different sizes, each voxel contains a plane feature formed by the LiDAR raw points.
+Then, for the first LiDAR scan, which defines the world frame, the contained points are distributed into voxels.
+Voxels populated with points are indexed into a Hash table.
+Then, for each populated voxel, if all the contained points lie on a plane (the minimum eigenvalue of the point covariance matrix is less than a specified threshold), we store the plane points and calculate the plane parameters $(\mathbf n, \mathbf q)$ as in (\ref{nq_func}) and their uncertainty $\boldsymbol{\Sigma}_{\mathbf n, \mathbf q}$ as in (\ref{eq:plane uncertainty model}); otherwise, the current voxel will break into eight octants and repeat plane checking and voxel cutting in each one until reaching the maximum number of layers.
+Notice that the voxels have different sizes, each voxel contains one plane feature fitted from the contained LiDAR raw points.